h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 | 20 | operates at reduced efficiency |
 | 100 | operates at full efficiency |

-The Hydraulic System Test Rig data for this tutorial comes from the **[UCI Machine Learning Repository: Condition Monitoring of Hydraulic Systems Data Set](https://archive.ics.uci.edu/ml/datasets/Condition+monitoring+of+hydraulic+systems#)**.
-The data set was experimentally obtained with a hydraulic test rig.
+The Hydraulic System Test Rig data for this tutorial comes from the **[UCI Machine Learning Repository: Condition Monitoring of Hydraulic Systems Dataset](https://archive.ics.uci.edu/ml/datasets/Condition+monitoring+of+hydraulic+systems#)**.
+The dataset was experimentally obtained with a hydraulic test rig.
 This test rig consists of a primary working and a secondary cooling-filtration circuit connected via the oil tank [7].
 The system cyclically repeats constant load cycles (duration 60 seconds) and measures process values such as pressures, volume flows, and temperatures.
 The condition of four hydraulic components (cooler, valve, pump, and accumulator) is quantitatively varied.
-The data set contains raw process sensor data (i.e., without feature extraction), structured as matrices (tab-delimited) with the rows representing the cycles and the columns the data points within a cycle.
+The dataset contains raw process sensor data (i.e., without feature extraction), structured as matrices (tab-delimited) with the rows representing the cycles and the columns the data points within a cycle.
 Hydraulic System Test Rigs are used to test Aircraft Equipment components, Automotive Applications, and more [8].
 A Hydraulic Test Rig can test a range of flow rates that can achieve different pressures with the ability to heat and cool while simulating testing under different conditions [9].
 Testing the pressure, the volume flow, and the temperature is possible by Hydraulic Test Rig sensors and a digital display.
 The display panel alerts the user when certain testing criteria are met while displaying either a green or red light [9].
 Further, a filter blockage panel indicator is integrated into the panel to ensure the Hydraulic Test Rig's oil is maintained [9].
 In the case of predicting cooling conditions for a Hydraulic System, when the cooling condition is low, our prediction will tell us that the cooling of the Hydraulic System is close to total failure, and we may need to look into replacing the cooling filtration solution soon.

 ![cylinder-diagram-1](./assets/hydraulic-system-diagram.jpg)